 Environmental connections to public health >>

-3. Pumpkin pie is a Thanksgiving tradition, with good reason.
+3) Pumpkin pie is a Thanksgiving tradition, with good reason.
 Pumpkin is packed with nutrition, widely available locally and generally low in pesticides.
-Baked pears are simple and delightful.
+Baked pears are simple and delightful, too.

-8. Stuff your stuffing with low-pesticide produce.
-Organic apples, organic celery, pears and carrots perk up stuffing and add nutritional punch.
-Walnuts and pecans pair nicely in place of chronic-disease-linked sausage.
+6) Stuff your stuffing with low-pesticide produce.
+Organic apples, celery, pears and carrots perk up stuffing and add nutritional punch.
+Walnuts and pecans work nicely in place of sausage.